davepinch/pinchy.cc/content/camera-roll/2025/05/2025-05-05/01-Blind_Slough_with_Interstate_5_in_the_background.jpg.md

 author: David Pinch
 description: >-
   Standing on the edge of Blind Slough in the Langus Riverfront Park, looking east toward Interstate 5.
 A red semi-trailer truck is driving by.
-The sky is blue and reflecting on the slough. slough of: Smith Island smith island of: Interstate 5
+The sky is blue and reflecting on the slough. slough of: Smith Island (Snohomish River) smith island (snohomish river) of: Interstate 5
 license: CC BY 4.0
 photograph of: Blind Slough
 picture: "https://upload.wikimedia.org/wikipedia/commons/b/b8/Blind_Slough_with_Interstate_5_in_the_background.jpg"